icebob/moleculer-java-site/docs/networking.md

 title: Networking
 ---
 In order to communicate with other nodes (ServiceBroker instances) you need to configure a Transporter.

+- Centralized Transporters: Transporters using a central server.
+The central server can be, for example, a Redis, NATS, Kafka, or a JMS server.
+- Decentralized, Peer-to-Peer Transporters: Transporters without a central server.
+For example, TCPTransporter belongs to this group, which uses Gossip protocol to publish the status of the nodes.

+Each Transporter can be specified which Serializer to use.
+Serializers convert messages into bytes and vice versa.
+Moleculer Framework includes several Serializers that can convert messages into JSON, MessagePack, BSON, CBOR or other binary packets.

+## Transporters

+Transporter communicates with other nodes, transfers events, calls requests and processes responses.
+If a service runs on multiple instances on different nodes, the requests will be load-balanced among live nodes.
+There are several built-in Transporters in Moleculer Framework.

+### Centralized Transporters

-Most of the supported Transporters connect to a central message broker that provide a reliable way of exchanging messages among remote nodes.
+Centralized Transporters connect to a central message broker that provide a reliable way of exchanging messages among remote nodes.
-These message brokers mainly support publish/subscribe messaging pattern.
+These brokers use publish/subscribe messaging pattern to deliver data packets.

 <div align="center">
     <img src="assets/networking.svg" alt="Networking diagram" />
 </div>

-## Transporters

-Transporter is an important module if you are running services on multiple nodes.
-Transporter communicates with other nodes.
-It transfers events, calls requests and processes responses ...etc.
-If a service runs on multiple instances on different nodes, the requests will be load-balanced among live nodes.

-The whole communication logic is outside of Transporter class.
-It means switching between Transporters without changing any lines of our code is easy.

-There are several built-in Transporters in Moleculer framework.

-### Centralized Transporters

 #### NATS Transporter